OlivierLD/raspberry-coffee/docker/misc/README.md

   +----------------------------------------------------------------------+
   == You choose => 9
   ```
-- We want to send some files to this image, say the zip `lowpass.zip.
+- We want to send some files to this image, say the zip `lowpass.zip`.
     - Start the image from your host machine:
     ```
     $ docker run -it --rm -e USER=root -p 8080:8080 oliv-spark:latest /bin/bash